t-mart/nextver/README.md

 # 1.3.0
 ```

-Then, run it with `nextver --help` to see the available options.
+Run `nextver --help` to see the available options.

 ## Possible Improvements